mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

 	.AddParser("custom-parser", "parameter-1, parameter-2")
 ```

 the `parameters` map would contain the values 'parameter-1' and 'parameter-2'.
-The value of each of these is the index of the value in the CSV list; so, 'parameter-1' resolves to 0, 'parameter-2' resolves to 1.
+The value of each of these is the index of the value in the comma-separated values list; so, 'parameter-1' resolves to 0, 'parameter-2' resolves to 1.

 If the value cannot be parsed, the unit of the property should be set to `{{page.lib_ns}}::Core::Property::UNKNOWN`.
 If it can be parsed, the unit should be set to something other than `UNKNOWN` and the value set on the property's variant appropriately.

-The `Release()` function is called when {{page.lib_name}} is shut down; the parser should take this opportunity to delete itself if it was dynamically allocated.

 Once you've got a working custom parser, call `RegisterParser()` on `StyleSheetSpecification` to register your parser against a parser name.
 Parser names are resolved immediately when properties are registered, so you'll need to register your parsers before you register your properties.
+The pointer to your parser is stored inside the library, thus, make sure to keep the object alive until after the call to `{{page.lib_ns}}::Core::Shutdown()`, and then clean it up after.